Clear Complexions - More About Services

 French Microcurrent System

-Our Microcurrent treatments restore balance and beauty to your skin using a cutting-edge combination of Bio-Electric Technology and botanical based skin care, which activate the skin’s natural chemicals responsible for health and vitality.
+Our Microcurrent treatments restore balance and beauty to your skin using a cutting-edge combination of Bio-Electric Technology and botanical based skin care, which activate the skin’s natural chemical responsible for health and vitality.
 A Microcurrent Facial delivers a variety of benefits, including a healthy and younger looking appearance.
-Specific benefits include skin exfoliation, lymphatic drainage, improved oxygenation and hydration, sun damage treatment, skin pigment improvement, product penetration, and much more.
+Specific benefits include stimulating the skins natural exfoliation process, lymphatic drainage, improved oxygenation and hydration, sun damage repair, skin pigment improvement, product penetration, and much more.

 French Face-Lift Facial